R-Millager/asr4csd/python_for_asr_tutorial_day2.md

 ---

+## Congratulations!

-Spend some time experimenting with these basics.
-In future steps, we'll be running more complex diarization and transcription processes with these tools.
+Spend some time experimenting with these Python basics.
+Once you are ready, move on to [Step 3](python_for_asr_tutorial_day3.md) where we will proceed to install and use Whisper for primary transcription!